tonmoy197/CFTNet-for-Speech-Enhancement/README.md

 ### What is sound pressure level (SPL)?
 Sound pressure level (SPL) is the pressure level of a sound, measured in decibels (dB).
  It is equal to 20Log10(Root Mean Square (RMS) of sound pressure)/(reference of sound pressure)  (the reference sound pressure in air is 2 x 10-5 N/m2, or 0,00002 Pa).

+### What is STFT(Short Time Fourier Transformation) and Normalization ?
+STFT: Converts the time-domain signal into a time-frequency representation, producing a 2D array (spectrogram) where one axis represents time and the other represents frequency.
+Normalization: Adjusts the amplitude of the spectrogram values, often to a common scale.